amin-oueslati/auditing-commercial-content-moderation-services/README.md

 Below you find a brief summary of the main folders included in this repository and their link to the analyses from the paper.

-### API-Pipeline
+### IdentityExtractionLSTM

-This folder includes all scripts to call the content moderation services' APIs.
-Each API is called by a custom script, including the configurations and parallelisation for that specific API, and then integrated in a joint script to call all APIs in parallel.
-Further, the folder includes all data pre-processing, both in relation to Experiment 1 (ToxiGen, Jigsaw and MegaSpeech), and Experiment 2 (Identity Phrase Templates and MegaSpeech).
-Lastly, it contains the scripts to compute all performance metrics put forward by the paper and visualise them appropriately.
-All scripts are written in Python.
+This folder contains the scripts to train and deploy a BiLSTM to assign identity labels to MegaSpeech.
+The classifier was trained exploiting a relevant dataset by Yoder et al. (2022), achieving an accuracy of 78% on a hold-out test dataset.

 ### API-Pipeline

 This folder includes all scripts to call the content moderation services' APIs.
 Each API is called by a custom script, including the configurations and parallelisation for that specific API, and then integrated in a joint script to call all APIs in parallel.
 Further, the folder includes all data pre-processing, both in relation to Experiment 1 (ToxiGen, Jigsaw and MegaSpeech), and Experiment 2 (Identity Phrase Templates and MegaSpeech).
-Lastly, it contains the scripts to compute all performance metrics put forward by the paper and visualise them appropriately.
+Lastly, it contains the scripts to compute all performance metrics in relation to Experiments 1 and 2, as well as their appropriate visualisation.
 All scripts are written in Python.

 ### Structural-Topic-Model